 At Sitka National Historical Park, the possibility of hatchery pink salmon straying into the Indian River is particularly high.
 The not-for-profit Sitka Sound Science Center operates a hatchery immediately adjacent to the park boundary, less than a mile from the Indian River estuary. [map of hatchery position relative to Indian River] In general, the rate of straying is influenced by spatial proximity, as the closer a hatchery is to a stream, the greater the chance hatchery fish will stray into that stream (Knudsen et al. 2021).
 The hatchery has been in operation since 1975.
 Coincidentally or not, hatchery operations began shortly before initial increases in pink salmon abundances observed in the 1980s.
 The hatchery initially was permitted to rear and release 1 million pink salmon annually, a number that was increased to 3 million in 2010.
 The hatchery utilizes water from the Indian River, via a diversion upriver of the park’s boundary, as the source of water for operations.
 This water is used to rear salmon fry, which imprint on its chemical signature, and is also released into the bay near the hatchery to attract returning adult fish, only a few hundred meters from the mouth of the Indian River.
 Some portion of returning adults are retained each year by hatchery technicians as broodstock, from which the eggs that will grow into the next year’s cohort of juveniles are extracted.
 Initial broodstock at the onset of hatchery operations came from the Indian River (even years) and nearby Starrigavan Creek (odd years) (Stopha 2015).

-Not surprisingly, surveying efforts in Indian River have at times unusually high numbers of stray pink salmon from the hatchery, making up one-third of all individuals sampled in a given year, although rates vary depending upon sampling period (Gende and Carter 2015).
+Not surprisingly, surveying efforts in Indian River have at times noted high numbers of stray pink salmon from the hatchery, making up one-third of all individuals sampled in a given year, although rates vary depending upon sampling period (Gende and Carter 2015).
 Managers can identify adults that were produced in the hatchery because all pink salmon released by the hatchery are subject to a process called otolith marking, in which small carbonate bodies located in the inner ‘ears’ of fish are marked with a distinct pattern.
 This pattern is produced during incubation when salmon eggs are exposed to a carefully controlled regime of dry periods and periods submerged in water (Alaska Department of Fish and Game 2024b; Stopha 2015).
 When salmon return to spawn as adults, the otoliths from the carcasses can be collected and sent to a lab [OTOLITH IMAGE] to determine whether the adult fish sampled in the Indian River are of hatchery or wild origin.